lmharlem/matplotlib-challenge/README.md

 In this study, 249 mice identified with SCC tumor growth were treated through a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
 The purpose of this study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
 This analysis will generate all of the tables and figures needed for the technical report of the study.

-This Python script will analyze the records will generate all of the tables and figures needed by perfoming the following:
+This Python script will analyze the records and generate all of the tables and figures needed by perfoming the following:

   - Check the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID and use the cleaned data for the remaining steps.
   - Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.